False killer whale

-Several aquariums around the world keep one or more false killers, though its aggression toward other dolphins makes it less desirable.
+Several aquariums around the world keep one or more false killer whales, though its aggression toward other dolphins makes it less desirable.
 It is threatened by fishing operations, as it can entangle in fishing gear.
 It is drive hunted in some Japanese villages.
-The false killer has a tendency to mass strand given its highly social nature; the largest stranding consisted of 805 beached at Mar del Plata, Argentina.
+The false killer whale has a tendency to mass-strand given its highly social nature; the largest stranding consisted of over 800 beached at Mar del Plata, Argentina, in 1946.
 Most of what is known of this species comes from examining stranded individuals.

 Taxonomy

 The false killer whale was first described by British paleontologist and biologist Richard Owen in his 1846 book, A history of British fossil mammals and birds, based on a fossil skull discovered in 1843.
 This specimen was unearthed from the Lincolnshire Fens near Stamford in England, a subfossil deposited in a marine environment that existed around 126,000 years ago.
 The skull was reported as present in a number of museum collections, but noted as lost by William Henry Flower in 1884.
 Owen compared the skull to those of the long-finned pilot whale (Globicephala melas), beluga whale (Delphinapterus leucas), and Risso's dolphin (Grampus griseus)–in fact, he gave it the nickname "thick toothed grampus" in light of this and assigned the animal to the genus Phocaena (a genus of porpoises) which Risso's dolphin was also assigned to in 1846.
 The species name crassidens means "thick toothed".

-In 1846, zoologist John Edward Gray put the false killer whale in the genus Orca, which had been known as the killer whale (Orcinus orca).
+In 1846, zoologist John Edward Gray put the false killer whale in the genus Orcinus, which had been known as the killer whale (Orcinus orca).
 Until 1861, when the first carcasses washed up on the shores of Kiel Bay, Denmark, the species was presumed extinct.
 Based on these and a pod that beached itself three months later in November, zoologist Johannes Theodor Reinhardt moved the species in 1862 to the newly erected genus Pseudorca, which established it as being neither a porpoise nor a killer whale.
 The name "false killer whale" comes from the apparent similarity between its skull and that of the killer whale.

 The false killer whale is in the family Delphinidae (oceanic dolphins).
 It is in the subfamily Globicephalinae; its closest living relatives are Risso's dolphin, the melon-headed whale (Peponocephala electra), the pygmy killer whale (Feresa attenuata), pilot whales (Globicephala spp.), and possibly snubfin dolphins (Orcaella spp.).
-Paules Edward Pieris Deraniyagala proposed a subspecies, P. c. meridionalis, in 1945, though without enough justification; and William Henry Flower suggested in 1884 and later abandoned a distinction between northern and southern false killer whales; there are currently no recognized subspecies.
-But individuals in populations around the world can have different skull structure and vary in average length; Japanese false killers are 10–20% larger than South African ones.
+William Henry Flower suggested in 1884 and later abandoned a distinction between northern and southern false killer whales.
+Paules Edward Pieris Deraniyagala proposed a subspecies, P. c. meridionalis, in 1945, though without enough justification.
+There are currently no recognized subspecies.
+Still, individuals in populations around the world can have different skull structure and vary in average length with Japanese false killers found to be 10–20% larger than South African ones.
 It can hybridize with the bottlenose dolphin (Tursiops truncatus) to produce fertile offspring called "wholphins".